What Are Adjustable Saline Implants? A Full Guide

 Saline implants are filled with sterile saltwater solution once placed in the breast pocket.
 This allows for certain advantages in placement and adjustability.

-Benefits of Saline Implants
+The Pros of Choosing Saline Implants

 1. Smaller Incisions